gphuang/gphuang.github.io/_posts/2016-10-15-notes-on-machine-learning.md

 $$ f(x_i, W, b) = W*x_i + b $$

+binary Softmax classifier (also known as logistic regression)

 #### Loss Function

 **_loss function_** measures our unhappiness with outcomes, sometimes also referred to as the cost function or the objective function.